-FY 2022/232023/24 Objective: Update building permit plans and package into a RFP for issuance to seek a qualified affordable housing developer to build the project.
+FY 2023/24 Objective: Update building permit plans and package into an RFP for issuance to seek a qualified affordable housing developer to build the project.

 - Update building permit plans for review/approval and construction. - Prepare and issue an RFP for solicitation of affordable housing developers. - Finalize financing.